rcompat/rcompat/README.md

 # rcompat

-JavaScript standard library & runtime compatibility layer.
+JavaScript interoperability and runtime compatibility layer for servers.

 ## License